“My marriage to Obasanjo’s son, a nightmare! He abandoned me during our honeymoon…hates touching me – Wife - INFORMATION NIGERIA

-Wife of Olujonwo Obasanjo, son of Former President Olusegun Obasanjo, who is also a magistrate in Ogun state has filed a counter-affidavit in court.
+Tope Adebutu, a magistrate in Ogun state and wife of Olujonwo Obasanjo, son of former president Olusegun Obasanjo, has filed a counter-affidavit in court.

 Olujonwo had approached an Igbosere Magistrate’s Court in Lagos, saying that shortly after the wedding ceremony, he suffered from physical assaults by his wife as well as threats from his wife, adding that he has had to leave his matrimonial home as he feared for his life.
 He called on the court to intervene and help prevent further attacks.